joshoshiro99/helloworld/README.md

   Started and managed a new branch
   Changed a file and committed those changes to GitHub Opened and merged a Pull Request

+Edited this on my Odin Project run in 2022